 Plugins

-CorePlugin & Headless API
+CorePlugin & headless

-What is the Headless API?
+What is the headless API?

-The package has two entry points:
+The plugin system spans two npm entry points:

-src/index.ts → Browser editor (React, needs DOM)
+@eigenpal/docx-editor-react/plugin-api → browser editor plugins (React, needs DOM)

-The headless API gives you DocumentAgent, parsers, serializers, and template processing, everything you need to manipulate DOCX files programmatically in Node.js.
+The headless API gives you DocumentAgent, parsers, serializers, and template processing: everything you need to manipulate DOCX files programmatically in Node.js.
 No browser, no React, no ProseMirror.

 CorePlugins extend the headless API with custom command handlers.
 They're the server-side equivalent of EditorPlugins.

-When to Use the Headless API
+When to use the headless API

-• API routes, fill templates, generate documents server-side
+• API routes: fill templates, generate documents server-side

-• CI/CD pipelines, validate templates, extract variables
+• CI/CD pipelines: validate templates, extract variables

-• Node.js scripts, batch-process DOCX files
+• Node.js scripts: batch-process DOCX files

-• Server-side agents, programmatic document manipulation
+• Server-side agents: programmatic document manipulation

 If you need UI panels, overlays, or ProseMirror decorations, use an EditorPlugin instead.